Usher (musician): Music

 Usher founded vanity record label US Records in 2002.
 The label was a subsidiary of Clive Davis's J Records, which was distributed by Sony BMG.
-The only album released by US Records was the soundtrack to In the Mix in late 2005, which was used to introduce the label's acts, such as rapper Rico Love, Canadian teen R&B artist Justin Bieber, an R&B vocal quartet composed of Jon A. Gordon, Michael A. Gordon, Courtney Vantrease, and Robert Brent called One Chance, and singer Rayan.
+The only album released by US Records was the soundtrack to In the Mix in late 2005, which was used to introduce the label's acts, such as rapper Rico Love, singer Rayan, Canadian teen R&B artist Justin Bieber, and One Chance, an R&B vocal quartet composed of Jon A. Gordon, Michael A. Gordon, Courtney Vantrease, and Robert Brent.
 Usher served as songwriter-producer in the project.
 The Raymond Braun Media Group, which Justin Bieber is signed up to, is a joint venture between Usher and Bieber's manager Scooter Braun.
+In 2023, Usher and longtime friend L.A.
+Reid co-founded Mega, an independent record label in a partnership with Larry Jackson's digital music distribution company, Gamma.

 Usher served as the contestant mentor for the Top 10 Week of Season 9 of the television show American Idol.
 He appeared on the ITV1 show Britain's Got Talent on June 5, 2010.
-Usher joined as a new coach on the NBC American reality talent show The Voice, alongside Adam Levine, Blake Shelton and Shakira in season 4, which premiered on March 25, 2013.
+Usher joined as a new coach on the NBC American reality talent show The Voice, alongside Adam Levine, Blake Shelton, and Shakira in season 4, which premiered on March 25, 2013.
 Usher reached the finale with contestant Michelle Chamuel on June 13, 2013.
 Usher returned with Shakira in season 6 of The Voice, which premiered on February 24, 2014.
 Usher reached the finale again, and won with contestant Josh Kaufman on May 20, 2014.